Ein Dor

 Background:

-Ein Dor (Endor) is a ruined Arab village which was built on top of a Roman village, and deserted in the Israeli Independence war (1948).
-The Iraqi Pipeline passed through the village on the way to Haifa.
+Endor is a ruined Arab village south of Mt Tabor.
+It was built on top of an earlier Roman village, and deserted during the Israeli Independence war (1948).

 Location:

-The ruins of the village is located 5KM south of Mount Tabor, on the road to the city of Afula.
-Taking the road towards Tamra and Neura, the ruins is located 0.5KM to the east of the main road on the first hillside.
+Ruins of the Roman/Arab village are located 5KM south of Mount Tabor, on the road to the city of Afula (#65).
+Taking the road (#716) towards Tamra and Neura, they are 0.5KM to the east of the main road, located along the steep slopes of the hillside – on the south side of the road.

 History of the place:

-The population relocated probably in the Hellenistic period, as a general trend of many of the ancient sites in the Galilee.
-The new site, located on the hillside, was larger and thus could accommodate the larger population.
-The survey of the village revealed Roman ceramics and rock-hewn caves.
-The site continued until 1948.
+The population relocated to a nearby site, probably during the Hellenistic period, as a general trend of many of the ancient sites in the Galilee.
+The new site, located on the hillside to the south of the ancient site, was bigger and thus could accommodate the larger population.
+The survey of the village (Z. Gal, 1998) revealed Roman ceramics and rock-hewn caves.

-A new Kibbutz was established in 1948, 2KM north-east to ancient Ein-Dor.
-The Kibuttz has a large wire factory ("TelDor"), agriculture, and a small but well organized museum on the ancient history of the area.
+A new Kibbutz was established in 1948, 2KM north-east to ancient EnDor, and named it “Ein-Dor”.
+The Kibbutz has a large wire factory (“TelDor”), agriculture, and a small – yet well organized – museum on the ancient history of the area.
 Some of the findings from Ein-Dor are displayed there.
 According to the staff, they are hoping to recover one day the sword of King Saul.
 We recommend a visit to the museum.

 Photos: